Glenn Greenwald: The Myth of a Free Press

-Edward Snowden has been called many things, but you’ll have to agree it took a lot of courage to retrieve those documents and share them knowing it will cause serious embarrassment to the United States, causing a strong threat for retaliation and lengthy detainment if captured.
+Edward Snowden has been called many things, but you’ll have to agree it took a lot of courage to retrieve those documents and share them, knowing it would cause serious embarrassment to the United States, causing a strong threat of retaliation and lengthy detainment if captured.

-It took less courage for Glenn Greenwald to weave them into manageable articles, but it involved tremendous sacrifice knowing that your job as a journalist will never be the same.
-In fact, there are many journalists and elected officials seeking his detainment as a conspirator of Snowden’s for writing about the NSA in the Guardian.
-It’s bad enough to stifle and control journalists, but to actually request they be jailed for doing their job goes beyond scary.
+It took less courage for Glenn Greenwald to weave them into manageable articles, but it involved tremendous sacrifice, knowing that your job as a journalist will never be the same.
+In fact, many journalists and elected officials are seeking his detainment as a conspirator of Snowden’s for writing about the NSA in the Guardian.
+It’s bad enough to stifle and control journalists, but requesting they be jailed for doing their job goes beyond scary.
 It means our society is closing – our democracy is failing.

-When journalists are challenged for doing their job like Obama has done during his presidency, and trade agreements are made in secret without representation of the people, we don’t have a democracy.
-When Gov. Pence ignores the will of Hoosiers about education reform in Indiana by setting up his own “educational board”, our democracy takes a hit.
+When journalists are challenged to do their job like Obama has done during his presidency, and trade agreements are made in secret without representation of the people, we don’t have a democracy.
+When Gov. Pence ignores the will of Hoosiers about education reform in Indiana by setting up his own “educational board,” our democracy takes a hit.

-When a journalist for the IndyStar tells Glenda Ritz to stop the “political bickering” then he is failing us citizens – the entire weight of a free and independent press should be thrust at Gov. Mike Pence for circumventing Indiana law and ignoring the will of Hoosier voters.
-Instead, the Gannett owned IndyStar diminishes their role by cowering under the power of the governor’s office.
+When a journalist for the IndyStar tells Glenda Ritz to stop the “political bickering, ” he is failing us citizens – the entire weight of a free and independent press should be thrust at Gov. Mike Pence for circumventing Indiana law and ignoring the will of Hoosier voters.
+Instead, the Gannett-owned IndyStar diminishes their role by cowering under the power of the governor’s office.

-As opposed to democratic principles, we see mostly autocratic rule backed by the corporatocracy.
-Despite the large monolithic controlling interests, we can’t ignore “the spirit demands self-expression”.
-We expect a tremendous shift of power with Glenn Greenwald’s NewCo enterprise backed by Pierre Omidyar.
-This new journalistic enterprise has the potential to shed a very bright light on the monied interests who collude with our governments to prevent meaningful change benefiting the greater good.
+As opposed to democratic principles, we see mostly autocratic rule backed by corporatocracy.
+Despite the large monolithic controlling interests, we can’t ignore “the spirit demands self-expression.”
+We expect a tremendous power shift with Glenn Greenwald’s NewCo enterprise backed by Pierre Omidyar.
+This new journalistic enterprise has the potential to shed a very bright light on the monied interests that collude with our governments to prevent meaningful change benefiting the greater good.